 3.1 Haemodynamic changes in obesity

 Obesity is related to a plethora of haemodynamic derangements that induce changes in cardiac morphology and physiology driving their risk of AF development and maintenance(18, 19).
-Increased adiposity is associated (18)with a higher lean body mass(18).
-These changes generally lead to an increased total blood volume, resulting in greater stroke volume and cardiac output(20).
+Increased adiposity is associated with an increase total and central blood volume in help perfuse excess tissue(18).
+This results in greater stroke volume and cardiac output(20).
 The unfortunate consequences of a rise in cardiac output is left ventricular enlargement which is associated with eccentric or concentric remodelling.
 As left ventricular filling pressure rises, increased left ventricular wall stress ensues, which may lead to diastolic dysfunction.
 With time, if left ventricular wall pressures fail to keep pace with ventricular hypertrophy systolic dysfunction may develop(18-20).
 This left ventricular dysfunction may result in left atrial enlargement associated with rising left atrial pressures and volumes, spurring a consequent rise in pulmonary venous and capillary pressures(18, 21).

 These alterations in cardiac morphology do not occur in isolation.
 Indeed, obesity is associated with myriad neurohumoral and metabolic derangements (figure 1) which also drive changes in cardiac structure and function.
-These include an increased insulin resistance, activation of renin-angiotensin-aldosterone system, autonomic dysfunction, hypertension and leptin resistance(18, 19).
+These include an increased insulin resistance, activation of renin-angiotensin-aldosterone system, autonomic dysfunction and hypertension (18, 19).
 Additionally, obesity associated sleep disorders such as hypoventilation and sleep apnoea also help drive rises in pulmonary vascular pressures and, a dysfunctional autonomic response due to disordered cycles of hypoxia, acidosis and arousal from sleep increase the risk of abnormal cardiac impulse formation(22).
 In summary, these derangements in cardiac, and in particular left atrial, structure and function nurture a state that promotes and sustains AF formation.

 3.2 Epicardial adipose tissue and AF